Avraham Mordechai Alter: World War II

-During World War II, Alter was a prime target of the Nazi authorities in German-occupied Poland.
-In 1940, he managed to escape to Palestine with several of his sons and began to slowly rebuild his Hasidic dynasty.
-He resided in the Sfas Emes Yeshiva from 1940 until his death in 1948.
+During World War II, Rebbe Alter was targeted by the Nazi authorities in occupied Poland.
+In 1940, he managed to escape Nazi-occupied Poland.
+Rebbe Alter made it to Palestine with several of his sons.
+He rebuilt the Ger Hasidic dynasty in Palestine.
+This became the Sfas Emes Yeshiva, and he remained from 1940 until his death in 1948.

 Death and legacy

 With the outbreak of the 1948 Arab-Israeli War, Alter was trapped in Jerusalem.
 He died during the holiday of Shavuot of natural causes during the siege of the city by the Jordanian Arab Legion.
 As bodies could not be removed to the Mount of Olives during wartime, he was buried in the yeshiva courtyard on the condition that he would be reburied elsewhere after the war.
 However, his sons and successors, the Beis Yisrael and Lev Simcha, declined to go through with the reburial.

 After Alter's death, the dynasty continued with his three remaining sons, who became the consecutive next three heads of the Gerrer Hasidim worldwide: Rabbi Yisrael Alter (fifth rebbe of Ger); Rabbi Simchah Bunim Alter (sixth rebbe of Ger); and Rabbi Pinchas Menachem Alter (seventh rebbe of Ger).
 In 1996, Rabbi Pinchas Menachem Alter was buried next to his father in the courtyard and a red-brick ohel was placed over both graves, which are visited regularly by students in the adjoining yeshiva.

 The Hebrew acronym for Rabbi Avraham Mordechai is "Re'em (רְאֵ"ם).
 A religious moshav in central Israel is named for the Rebbe, Bnei Re'em, (lit.
 Sons of Re'em) as well as the nearby junction of highway 40 and highway 3.